 Graphic Packaging is making great strides to improve our initiatives pertaining to the eradication of modern slavery, as reflected in the myriad of new and updated policies and procedures reflected in this report, our increased usage of the Sedex platform for self-assessments, and the implementation and use of other risk assessments.
 Our goal is to be Better, Every Day.
 We will do this by continuing to update our policies and procedures to comply with applicable ethical and legal requirements pertaining our operations and supply chain.
-In addition, the Company intends to expand our compliance training to provide additional information about sustainability, human rights and general social responsibility.
-We also plan to increase our scrutiny and assessment of suppliers in our supply chain across the globe to ensure that they comply with our Core Values of Integrity, Respect, Accountability, Teamwork, and Relationships.
+In addition, we plan to increase our scrutiny and assessment of suppliers in our supply chain across the globe to ensure that they comply with our Core Values of Integrity, Respect, Accountability, Teamwork, and Relationships.